bboa3/pos_next/docs/Wallet-Loyalty-User-Guide.md

 ### Customer Enrollment

 When a new customer is created:
-1. Automatically enrolled in Loyalty Program (if Auto Opt In enabled)
+1. Automatically enrolled in Loyalty Program (if set in POS Settings)
-2. Wallet automatically created (if Auto Create Wallet enabled)
+2. Wallet automatically created

 ### Earning Points